soapdot/ExoKnee/README.md

 # ExoKnee
-Arduino code with a C++ User Interface.
+Arduino code for a wearable robot focused around moving the knee with a C++ User Interface.